Our Verdict

 What Other Drill Should You Consider?

 The best of the bunch is the Milwaukee M18 Fuel 1/2" Drill Driver, and it is slightly less expensive.
-With better drilling performance and a lighter weight, it could be the better tool depending on your goals.
+With better drilling performance and a lighter weight, it could be a better tool depending on your goals.
 If budget is a concern, the Craftsman V20 1/2-In.
-Drill/Driver Kit CMCD700C1 is significantly less expensive, but it has some sacrificing of driving and the battery life but offers equal performance for drilling and convenience.
+Drill/Driver Kit CMCD700C1 is significantly less expensive, but it has some sacrifices in driving and battery life, and offers equal performance for drilling and convenience.
 Depending on project plans and how you will use your new drill, the cheaper model might be all you need.